ocadotechnology/aimmo/README.md

 #### Interacting with the cluster
 * `kubectl` and `minikube` (both in the `test-bin` folder, note that this is not on your PATH) can be used to interact with the cluster.
 * Running either command without any options will give the most useful commands.
-* `./test-bin/minikube dashboard` to open the kubernetes dashboard in your def
+* `minikube dashboard` to open the kubernetes dashboard in your def

 ## Testing Locally
 *`./all_tests.py` will run all tests (note that this is several pages of output).
 * `--coverage` option generates coverage data using coverage.py

 ## Useful commands
-* To create an admin account:
+* To create an another admin account:
 `python example_project/manage.py createsuperuser`
+   * By default, we create an admin account with credentials admin:admin when you start the project.

 ### Installing virtualenvwrapper on Mac
 * Run `pip install virtualenvwrapper`